 Are you suffering from a serious knee condition or injury to the knee?

-At Mellano Orthopedics in Orange County total knee reconstruction surgery to repair an injured knee joint and restore the knee to proper functioning when nonsurgical methods are unlikely to yield a desirable result.
-At Mellano Orthopedics in Orange County orthopedics and reconstruction of major joints are doctor Mellano's specialities.
+At Mellano Orthopedics in Torrance total knee reconstruction surgery to repair an injured knee joint and restore the knee to proper functioning when nonsurgical methods are unlikely to yield a desirable result.
+At Mellano Orthopedics in Torrance orthopedics and reconstruction of major joints are doctor Mellano's specialities.
 He pairs extensive medical knowledge with the latest computer-assisted surgery technology to deliver the best clinical outcomes possible.

 When major damage occurs to the knee as a result of injury or certain medical conditions that affect the bones and joints, it makes performing everyday tasks painful.
 Remaining active is important for a healthy lifestyle, both physically and mentally.

 For patients that wish to improve mobility and reduce knee pain, knee reconstruction surgery may be the best option when nonsurgical measures are not enough to effectively repair the knee.
 Reconstruction of the knee requires the skill of a trained Torrance orthopedic surgeon Dr. Chris Mellano, who has more than a decade of specialized experience in treating knee injuries.
 With his help, thousands of patients have been able to enjoy a better quality of life without dealing with constant or excruciating knee pain.

 Both knee reconstruction and replacement surgery are available to save damaged knee joints that have deteriorated due to factors such as: